Some useful tips on estimating projects, your value and project management for freelancers and agencies

 Resource pool and tracking resource availability

 It is useful to arrange resource pool in tracking periods — time units that will allow you to scope resource utilization in time, so you are aware not only what resources are being used, but also schedule what resources will be used, and when.
 I usually use monthly, weekly and daily tracking periods, especially for scheduling.
-But this is specific to each individual case.
+But this is specific to each case.
 If your projects are usually spanning months at a time, daily or weekly tracking might not be necessary.

-Pay special attention to finite resources and avoid overbooking as much as possible — for example, if you are scheduled to work 120 hours out of your 160 hour monthly pool, and you estimate that your next project would require 60 hours, you have a resource shortage — you either need to increase the available resources (which you can not do without overworking yourself), reduce estimate (which you should not do, because you will miss goals) or negotiate longer deadlines that match your availability — the best option so far.
+Pay special attention to finite resources and avoid overbooking as much as possible — for example, if you are scheduled to work 120 hours out of your 160 hour monthly pool and you estimate that your next project would require 60 hours, you have a resource shortage — you either need to increase the available resources (which you can not do without overworking yourself), reduce the estimate (which you should not do, because you will miss goals) or negotiate longer deadlines that match your availability — the best option so far.
 But there is also another one…

 You have a project with deadline 60 days from now, and in your resource pool for current period (month) you have allocated 120 of 160 hours for this project.

-There is another project that requires 80 hours, but has a deadline of 30 days (handsomely paid, of course).
+There is another project that requires 80 hours but has a deadline of 30 days (handsomely paid, of course).

 What you can do in this scenario is overbook to the next resources tracking period — you can do 80 hours of work for the new project and 80 hours of work for the already scheduled project, postponing 80 hours to next month.

 There are certain problems with this approach, especially if the resources, like in this case — time, can be tracked also by customer.
-It is good idea to communicate any pauses in work to customer as soon as possible.
+It is a good idea to communicate any pauses in work to the customer as soon as possible.
 Not necessarily giving in reasons, but as long as deadlines are being met…

-This is one two most complex and important parts of a project and estimating the project, the other being estimations itself.
+This is one of two most complex and important parts of a project and estimating the project, the other being estimations itself.
 There are probably entire books, articles and research papers covering the process, so I suggest you do some research into the methodologies of requirements elicitation, as it is in fact, a really broad topic.
 There are cases where requirements are clear cut, but there are plenty of situations where it is quite a process.

 A good starting point in getting the requirements together is to have requirements elicitation sessions, namely, just having a couple of sessions with the customer to gather ideas and needs the customer already has, itemizing and categorizing them in features and larger subjects.